Kanyapat-samee/agentory/README.md

 - “How much net quantity of outbound in Singapore warehouse this week?”
 - “What is the projected inventory in Singapore today?”

 >  Built for Bootcathon 2025 — GenAI Track
->  Designed for real-world enterprise use

 ## System Instructions & Prompt Location
 The core instruction prompts (also known as system prompts) for the agent are configured directly inside Azure OpenAI Assistants.